With changing times come changes in the way we care for our elders.

 - Making referrals to financial, legal or medical professionals and suggesting ways to avert problems.

-- Explaining complex or difficult topics with the recipient of care or family members.
+- Explaining complex or difficult topics to care recipients and their families.

-- Creating short- and long-term care plans that could include other living arrangements.
+- Creating short- and long-term care plans that could include assisted living or a rehab center.

 - Acting as a liaison to families who may be hundreds of miles away.